 I teach across a range of Public Law subjects.
-I am the class co-ordinator for Public Law 2, a second year core class which focusses on administrative law and human rights in Scotland and in the United Kingdom more broadly.
-In addition I teach on both Public Law 1, which looks at the fundamental concepts, principles, functions, institutions, and actors within the United Kingdom's multi-faceted constitution, and on the Constitutional Law honours class which allows honours student the opportunity to explore contemporary constitutional issues in more depth, including the opportunity to travel to Westminster and shadow the work of a parliamentary committee.
+I am the class co-ordinator for Public Law 2, a second year core class which focuses on administrative law and human rights in Scotland and in the United Kingdom more broadly, and for Administrative Law honours.
+In addition I teach on both Public Law 1, which looks at the fundamental concepts, principles, functions, institutions, and actors within the United Kingdom's multi-faceted constitution, and on the Constitutional Law honours class which allows honours student the opportunity to explore contemporary constitutional issues in more depth, including the opportunity to visit the Holyrood and Westminster Parliaments and to shadow the ongoing work of parliamentary committees.

-Beyond Public Law subjects I teach on the Legal Methods/Law 1a class (where I am the class co-ordinator for the BA students taking Law 1a) and on Succession within the Property, Trusts and Succession class.
+Beyond Public Law subjects I have taught on the Legal Methods/Law 1a class (where I am the class co-ordinator for the BA students taking Law 1a) and on Trusts and Succession within the Property, Trusts and Succession class.

 I would be delighted to hear from prospective PhD students with interests (broadly put) in any of these research areas.